AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

       // starting from component 1.
       FArrayBox alias_fab(orig_fab, amrex::make_alias, 1, 2);

-In the example, the alias :cpp:`FArrayBox` has only two components even though the original one has four components.
+In this example, the alias :cpp:`FArrayBox` has only two components even though the original one has four components.
 The alias has a sliced component view of the original :cpp:`FArrayBox`.
 This is possible because of the array ordering.
-It is however not possible to slice in the real space (i.e., the first ``AMREX_SPACEDIM`` dimensions).
+However, it is not possible to slice in the real space (i.e., the first ``AMREX_SPACEDIM`` dimensions).
 Note that no new memory is allocated in constructing the alias and the alias contains a non-owning pointer.
 It should be emphasized that the alias will contain a dangling pointer after the original